Why You Need “Disturbances in the Field”

 Suppose, then, tomorrow’s commute leads you past a building that has changed.
 Changed color, added a flagpole, disappeared, shrunk.
 You’d notice.
 The bigger the deviation from the expected norm (began to dance the hootchie kootchie, for example) the more strongly you’d notice.

 The brain constantly sifts through a river of sensory input, letting the ordinary and expected flow through, while searching for discontinuity, for visual anomalies, for the smell-that-doesn’t-belong-in-the-kitchen, for pigs that fly, for the siren under the traffic noise, for the dissonance of the unexpected.

 For Disturbances in the Field.

 There’s nothing earth-shatteringly new here, of course, but it’s astonishing how often the far-reaching implications of this simple truth are ignored.
 Ignored especially often by marketers trying to persuade, trying to differentiate, but failing to escape from the familiar and predictable.
+No disruption, no glory.

 Recall, for example, those awful retail tv ads for, say, furniture or rugs you see in the off hours on the off channels.

 The overall impression is bland smiling people, a zillion watts of soap opera video lighting, happy happy suburban families cheerfully and witlessly exchanging copy points.
 Well-scrubbed shoppers gushing in delight in perfectly groomed stores.
 Announcer.
 Item.
 Price.
 Item.
 Price.
 Amnesia.
 Flush more money down the toilet.